noodler-dev/docs/README.md

 ## Noodler Documentation

-This repo contains the Hugo site, and content for the Noodler docs.
+Source code for the Noodler docs.

 ## Running Locally